MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-security-update-certs-azure.md

 ## Swap the cluster certificates using the portal

-Navigate to the Security blade, and select the 'Swap with primary' option from the context menu to swap the secondary cert with the primary cert.
+After you have successfully deployed a secondary cluster certificate, if you want to swap the primary and secondary, then Navigate to the Security blade, and select the 'Swap with primary' option from the context menu to swap the secondary cert with the primary cert.

 ![Swap certificate][Delete_Swap_Cert]